Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 Taxpayers finally woke up and realized that lifetime public employee union member gets a job, works for 23 years, retires, and gets 90% of salary as the pension and full health care until they die.

-And people who are out of work or don't make very much money to are paying the taxes that fund all that.
+And people who are out of work or don't make very much money are paying the taxes that fund all that.

 Because folks, you know, private sector union membership is down to 7%.

-It topped out way back in the glory days at around 30-35%.
+It topped out way back in the glory days at around 30, 35%.

-Now, government union percentage a little bit higher, but it's coming down as well.
+Now, government union percentage is a little bit higher, but it's coming down as well.

-There was a profoundly Educational Campaign.
+There was a profoundly educational campaign.

-As the unions, when they retrace their steps here, they're going to rue the day they did this recall.
+As the unions, when they retrace their steps here, They're going to rue the day they did this recall.

 They're going to rue the day they did all the recalls because all that happened is the general public was educated.